mmarouen/Robust-statistics-theory-methods/README.md

 # Robust Statistics Theory and Methods

-This repository contains Python implementations of tables and figures from a well-known statistics textbook.
-The goal is to provide reproducible, executable code for visualizations and results presented in the book.
+This repository contains Python implementations of tables and figures from the reference textbook !Robust Statistics Theory and Methods!.
+The goal is to provide reproducible, executable code for visualizations and results presented in the book.\
+Implementation is shared for learning purposes only.

 ---